 And it’s the fault of technology

-Thanks to training I’ve had with the Guide Dogs Association I was able to help a blind user on the tube last night.
-I’m planning to become a guide dog boarder, looking after a dog in training when it’s not at school The training day at Euston was wonderful and uplifting.
+Thanks to training I’ve had with the Guide Dogs Association I was able to help a blind user on the tube one night last year night.
+I’ve done some work as a a guide dog boarder, looking after a dog in training when it’s not at school The training day at Euston was wonderful and uplifting.

 The Association had a lot of praise for Transport for London.
 But my experience last night shows a combination of station staff cuts and failure to understand technology has left the service wanting for visually impaired people.

 I got off a train at Finchley Central station and saw a man with a white stick, I felt excited for the opportunity to put my guide dog training into real live use.
 When I greeted him in the way I’d been taught he said: “are you station staff”, which I took to mean I’d got things right.
 I explained that I was a Guide Dogs Volunteer and took him to his platform.